Bastacyclop/Sparkle/README.md

   git = "https://github.com/RustSparkle/Sparkle/"
 ```

-and add these in your main rust file:
+and these in your main rust file:

 ```rust
   #![feature(plugin)]